-These instructions only apply to standalone servers running SGI ProPack for Linux.
-For information on CXFS clients, see CXFS MultiOS Client-Only Guide for SGI InfiniteStorage.
 Before configuring logical volumes under Linux, you may need to run through the following checklist:

-- 1. Under SGI ProPack for Linux, XVM is not installed by default.
+- 1. Under SGI ProPack for Linux 2.3, XVM is not installed by default.
 You should ensure that the xvm-cmds rpm is installed. - 2.
 To use XVM under SGI ProPack for Linux, you must obtain and install the appropriate XVM license.
-XVM licenses are usually nodelocked and reside on the local machine in /etc/lk/keys.dat.
+XVM licenses are usually nodelocked and reside on the local machine in /etc/flexlm/license.dat or /var/flexlm/license.dat.
 You must have the XVM\STD\IPF feature.
 If you have the XVM\PLEX\IPF license only, XVM will report a license error.
-XVM\PLEX\IPF is required for the local mirroring feature.
-XVM\PLEX\CLUSTER is required for cluster mirror volumes. - 3.
+XVM\PLEX\IPF is required for the mirroring feature. - 3.
 Confirm that the xvm-standalone kernel module is loaded.
 You can use the lsmod command, as in the following example:

-'''

-[root]# lsmod | grep xvm

-xvm-standalone 717208 0
+[root]# lsmod | grep xvm xvm-standalone 717208 0

-'''

 - 4. You can determine what disks are potentially available on the system by executing cat /proc/xscsi/dksc.
 You will not be able to configure the system disk as an XVM disk. - 5.
 You may need to determine whether any of the disks on the system are dual-ported, which means that each disk is connected to two controllers.
-If a disk is dual-ported, what appear to be two different disk paths could reference the same disk.
+If a disk is dual-ported, what appears to be two different disk paths could reference the same disk.
 You need to be careful that you don't mount the same disk device as a filesystem outside of XVM that you are also using as part of an XVM volume.